Jack Stratton (musician): Career

-In 2014, the group released Sleepify, a silent Spotify album that financed a free tour and attracted international media coverage.
-In 2019, Vulfpeck sold out Madison Square Garden.
+In 2014, Vulfpeck released Sleepify, a silent album on Spotify.
+Royalties from the album (which had no audible sound) financed an admission-free tour and attracted international media coverage.
+In 2019, the band headlined a sold out concert at Madison Square Garden in New York City.

-In 2020 he performed a publicity stunt and fundraiser for Vulfpeck by auctioning the "real estate" of track 10 on their album The Joy of Music, The Job of Real Estate on eBay.
-It sold for $70,100 to the band Earthquake Lights.
-A portion of the proceeds were given to DonorsChoose campaigns.
+In 2020, Stratton performed a publicity stunt and fundraiser for Vulfpeck by auctioning the "real estate" of track 10 on Vulfpeck's album The Joy of Music, The Job of Real Estate.
+The rights to publish on track 10 were sold to the New York-based band Earthquake Lights.
+A portion of the proceeds were donated to public schools through the DonorsChoose organization.